gnick18/GNUnix_Assignment/GN_UnixFinal.md

 The last step was moving the finished files into the maize and teosinte folders.
 Yay!
 Now I can start working with cutting out the files I want.
 Maize first.

+`grep "Group" fang_et_al_genotypes.txt > header.txt`
+This is just did to have a file with the headers saved seperatly.
+I use this later on when I need to append the data to the header.

 ###Maize Data

 `cp joined_maize.txt Increasing/`